 Transformation of the Day: Taneya lost more than 100 pounds and has gone from a size 26 to a size 18.
-She had a terrible experience while being turned down for a job due to her weight and that was her wakeup call.
+She had the terrible experience while being turned down for a job due to her weight, and that was her wakeup call.
 By focusing on nutrition and exercise, she released the weight.

 What was your motivation?

 I applied to work as a 911 call taker for Dallas County and was denied the position because I failed the physical due to being overweight.
 Not only was this an embarrassing moment (because I have never been denied a job because of my weight), but at the time I’d already started losing weight prior to the physical.
 I thought I was on a roll!
 Also, the things the doctor said to me were very hurtful, and the experience put me in total shock.
 He made it clear that I was unhealthy and even called me fat.
 He also told me I should be ashamed of myself for allowing it to happen.